SAP-archive/cloud-cf-byol-weather-sample/geo_server/README.md

 1. If you start a country server and find that it immediately stops with a substatus of `no_cities`, then this simply means this particular country contains no towns or cities with a population greater than the population limit (currently set to 500)

+1. It sometimes happens that the <http://geonames.org> server is under a heavy workload at the time you want to start the server.
+If this is the case, then attempts to download the ZIP files for one or more countries might fail with the error message `retry_limit_exceeded`.
+If this happens, it means that 3 separate attempts have been made to download that country's ZIP file - all of which have failed.
+Here, you should reset the status of all the crashed servers using the toolbar button (which is only visible if one or more servers have crashed), then attempt to restart these servers.